Growth strategies for arbitrary DAG neural architectures: Methodology

 One can add more neurons to a hidden state to mitigate the expressivity bottleneck at a given layer, thus growing the network.
-After the addition of neurons we multiply their output with an amplitude factor $\gamma$ found by line-search.
 For further details, we refer the reader to the original paper.

-\paragraph{Growing an arbitrary DAG.} The contribution of this paper consists in the extension of the work by \cite{Verbockhaven2024growing} to non-sequential networks in the form of any Directed Acyclic Graph (DAG) of fully connected layers.
-The graph in Figure \ref{fig:dag} shows an example of a non-sequential network where every edge represents a fully connected layer and each node represents a hidden state (or an addition thereof).
-We optimize the new weights $\alpha$ and $\omega$ to decrease the expressivity bottleneck as follows:
+\paragraph{Growing an arbitrary DAG.} The contribution of this paper consists in the extension of the work by \cite{Verbockhaven2024growing} to non-sequential networks, in the form of any Directed Acyclic Graph (DAG) of fully connected layers.
+The graph in Figure \ref{fig:dag} shows an example of a non-sequential network where every edge represents a fully connected layer and each node represents a hidden state (or addition thereof).
+We optimize the new weights $\alpha,\omega$ so as to decrease the expressivity bottleneck: